ravi-solanki-solulab/cab-booking-app/README.md

 ### **API endpoints**

  POST http://localhost:5000/auth/register
-  - user can register themself by using this endpoint
+  - user can register themself by using this endpoint.

  POST http://localhost:5000/auth/login
-  - user can login using email and password
+  - user can login using email and password.

  GET http://localhost:5000/bookings
-  - list all the past bookings of perticular user
+  - list all the past bookings of perticular user.

  POST http://localhost:5000/nearby
   - list all the cabs which are available to accept the booking request withing specified distance.

  POST http://localhost:5000/book
-  - send req to book a cab from source to destination
+  - send req to book a cab from source to destination.

 ### **swagger link**